 ‘Il Ragazzo Invisibile’

-The Invisible Boy leaves the viewer wanting more, working up to a delicious final twist that ultimately paved the way for a sequel in 2018.
-However, on writing this review, that sequel is still not available here in the UK.
-Meaning we will all have to wait a little longer before joining Michele on his next big adventure.
+The Invisible Boy is delightfully fresh and engaging throughout, paying homage to X-Men, Spider-Man and the original Invisible Man while also finding a distinctive voice.
+Here the sheer artistry of Italian filmmaking remains intact.
+Its rousing score and stunning cinematography dovetailed with coming-of-age themes—the result giving mainstream American studios a run for their money.
+Here The Invisible Boy leaves us wanting more as it weaves its way toward a delicious final twist that paved the way for a sequel in 2018.
+However, on writing this review, that sequel is not available here in the U.K., meaning we will all have to wait a little longer before joining Michele on his next big adventure.

 Director: Gabriele Salvatores